atedja/go-eventcast/README.md

-# chancast
+# eventcast

-Broadcasting using channels, rather than `sync.Cond`, because `sync.Cond.Wait` sucks.
+Simple event broadcasting using channels.
+No locking needed.

 ### Examples

 #### Signaling arbitrary number of workers